Suicide Bombers In Kabul Attack Multiple Police Stations

 Also in April, a suicide bomber hit a voting center in the capital, killing at least 57 people.
 The Islamic State claimed responsibility for that attack.

-In another attack in March, IS claimed responsibility for a suicide bomb attack on a police checkpoint in Kabul that killed nine people wounded 18.
+In an attack in March, ISIS claimed responsibility for a suicide bomb attack on a police checkpoint in Kabul that killed nine people and wounded 18.

 The Associated Press on Wednesday quotes officials as saying the Taliban advanced on a district compound in Faryab province, with one reporting that its fighters had captured the region, while another said fighting was ongoing.